ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-7.md

 ### Step 4.1: Configuring Spark services using Ambari <a id="step4.1"></a>

-1)  Log on to Ambari Dashboard as admin and click on Actions tab at the bottom left corner.
-Hit Start All to ensure Spark is running.
-Ambari will take some time to start all services and you can monitor the progress of it.
+1)  Log on to Ambari Dashboard as maria_dev.
+At the bottom left corner of the services column, check that Spark and Zeppelin are running.
+> **Note:** If these services are disabled, you will need to login in as an admin user to start all services.
+Explore HCC for further clarification.

 ![Lab4_2](/assets/hello-hdp/Lab4_2.png)